Ireland

 Cephalaria gigantea

-An impressive solitary perennial with a robust, sparsely branched growth habit.
-It produces light yellowish-green, scabious-like flowers on long stems.
-The contrast between the relatively massive foliage and the airy, wiry stems with small flower heads is very striking.
+An impressive solitary perennial with a massive, sparsely branched growth type.
+It produces light yellow-green flowers on long stems resembling Scabious flowers.
+The contrast between the relatively massive mass of leaves and the airy wire-like stems with small flower heads is very effective.
 It lasts about 5 days in a vase.
-The spent inflorescences are also interesting in beds and bouquets.
+Spent inflorescences are also interesting in beds and bouquets.

 Sold Out